runceel/ReactiveProperty/docs/docs/features/ReactivePropertySlim.md

 okazuki-san
 ```

-One different which compare the ReactiveProperty is that ReactivePropertySlim can't create from IObservable&lt;T&gt;.
+One difference to `ReactiveProperty` is that `ReactivePropertySlim` can't be created from `IObservable&lt;T&gt;`.

 ```csharp
 // It isn't valid code.
 var rp = Observable.Interval(TimeSpan.FromSeconds(1)).ToReactivePropertySlim();
 ```

-If want to create Slim class's instance from IObservable&lt;T&gt;, then use the ToReadOnlyReactivePropertySlim extension method.
+If you want to create Slim class's instance from `IObservable&lt;T&gt;`, then use the `ToReadOnlyReactivePropertySlim` extension method.

 ```csharp
 var rp = Observable.Interval(TimeSpan.FromSeconds(1)).ToReadOnlyReactivePropertySlim();